 Action Math Baseball is an integrated math program for students in grades 4-8.
 Students learn mathematics skills through baseball statistics in a way that is fun and engaging, and use statistics from current Pirates Players, as well as player cards they create, to compete against one another in simulated baseball games.
 The program promotes higher order science, technology, engineering and math skills (STEM).

-More than 26,500 hours of community service have been performed by Pirates players throughout the organization since the program was implemented in 2008.
+More than 33,100 hours of community service have been performed by Pirates players throughout the organization since the program was implemented in 2008.
 Each player has completed a minimum of 10 hours of community service in their respective affiliate's community during the season.
-Over 3,000 hours of community service were recorded throughout the Pirates organization in 2017 alone.

 Near the conclusion of each Minor League team's regular season, each club selects one player from their organization to receive the "Pirates Community Commitment Award."
 Honorees then travel to Pittsburgh, where they are recognized in a special pregame, on-field ceremony held at PNC Park on Clemente Day.
 The PCCP award recipients are quality individuals on and off the field, who have completed countless hours of community service and demonstrated leadership of community involvement among teammates.

-- Shane Kemp, West Virginia Black Bears (Short Season-A)
+- Jesus Valles, West Virginia Black Bears (Short Season-A)

-- Vince Deyzel, Gulf Coast League Pirates (Rookie League)
+- Tilsaimy Melfor, Gulf Coast League Pirates (Rookie League)

-In 2017, Pirates Charities partnered once again with the Make-A-Wish Foundation of Greater Pennsylvania and West Virginia to support the organization's annual "Kurt R. Weiss Scholarship for Wish Children" program, which was created in 1998 to help motivate wish children to pursue their post-high school educational ambitions.
+In 2019, Pirates Charities partnered once again with the Make-A-Wish Foundation of Greater Pennsylvania and West Virginia to support the organization's annual "Kurt R. Weiss Scholarship for Wish Children" program.

-The Pirates once again hosted Miracle League Fantasy Camps in 2017 for children and adults with special needs.
+The Pirates once again hosted Miracle League Fantasy Camps in 2019 for children and adults with special needs.
 Pirates players, coaches, alumni and front office executives helped conduct the camps.
-The Pirate Parrot and Pirates Pierogies also were in attendance at several of the evemts.
+The Pirate Parrot and Pirates Pierogies also were in attendance at several of the events.

 The purpose of the Miracle League Fantasy Camps is to provide children and adults with special needs the opportunity to learn and play the game of baseball, while providing a similar experience to Major League Baseball camps and clinics.
-This season, children and adults attended the Miracle League Fantasy Camps in Murrysville, PA, and Morgantown, WV.
+This season, children and adults attended Miracle League Fantasy Camps in Altoona-PA, Pittsburgh -PA, and Morgantown-WV.
 A Fantasy Camp was also held at the Miracle League of Manasota, which serves the residents of Manatee and Sarasota Counties near the Pirates Spring Training home of Bradenton, FL.

 At these camps, both children and adults took part in five activity stations, led by Pirates celebrities, that taught hitting, throwing, baserunning and catching skills.
 Each child and adult also received a personalized Pirates jersey and was treated to a delicious lunch.

-The Pirates hosted their seventh annual Pitch for Hope Women's Baseball Clinic on Sunday, April 23, 2017.
+The Pirates hosted their eighth annual Pitch for Hope Women's Baseball Clinic on Sunday, September 8, 2019.
 Women ages 14 and older learned hitting, pitching, fielding and more from the Pirates coaching staff during this unique on-field event.
 After the clinic, participants and their guests enjoyed a private brunch in the Picnic Park hospitality space of PNC Park.

 Proceeds benefit A Glimmer of Hope Foundation.
 "The Symbol of the Cure" is widely recognized in the Pittsburgh Area.
 For more than 20 years, the foundation has been dedicated to raising funds to further breast cancer research and purchasing innovative imaging equipment.

-The Pirates hosted two 65 Roses Club nights at PNC Park during the 2017 baseball season.
-The events benefitted the Cystic Fibrosis Foundation, and took place before each game.
+The Pirates hosted a 65 Roses Club night at PNC Park during the 2019 baseball season.
+The event benefitted the Cystic Fibrosis Foundation, and took place before the game.

 The 65 Roses Club is a group of Pirates fans who have joined together to raise funds to fight cystic fibrosis.
-By making a pledge to the Cystic Fibrosis Foundation for every home run the Pirates hit, these fans have the opportunity to meet Pirates celebrities at private receptions.
-After the receptions, everyone can enjoy the game to cheer on the Bucs.
+By making a pledge to the Cystic Fibrosis Foundation for every home run the Pirates hit, these fans have the opportunity to meet Pirates celebrities at a private reception.
+After the reception, everyone enjoys the game to cheer on the Bucs.